 The goal of Pioneer 90.1 KSRQ is to bring together the people of northwest Minnesota and northeast North Dakota through radio programs and live events that would otherwise not be available in the rural areas we serve.
 KSRQ works with volunteer hosts who bring a diversity of music, interests, and ideas to the airwaves.
 The station also offers a platform for non-profits and artists to share their stories in conversation.

-In the ten years since KSRQ has operated as a community radio station (after beginning as a training lab for broadcasting students in 1972), the station has worked to understand and meet the needs of its listeners and expand its impact through digital platforms, community partnerships, and live events.
+Since KSRQ began operated as a community radio station (after beginning as a training lab for broadcasting students in 1972), the station has worked to understand and meet the needs of its listeners and expand its impact through digital platforms, community partnerships, and live events.

 KSRQ actively assesses the composition of its audience through market information provided by Radio Research Consortium.
-KSRQ’s main studio is located in a northwest Minnesota community of 10,000 residents.
-The station also has listeners in the metro area of Grand Forks, North Dakota and in small towns on both sides of the border.
+KSRQ’s main studio is located in Thief River Falls, a northwest Minnesota community of 10,000 residents.
+The station also has listeners in the metro area of Grand Forks, North Dakota and in smaller communities on both sides of the border.
 Programs of regional interest are produced at Northland Community and Technical College campuses in Thief River Falls and East Grand Forks, Minnesota.

 To gauge listener interest, KSRQ uses these metrics: